New Mexico CHIP: Children's Health Insurance Program

 Cost sharing for New Mexico CHIP

 Federal CHIP rules cap total annual family cost sharing at 5% of income.
 Families at or below 150% FPL cannot be charged premiums under federal law (42 USC 1397cc).
-New Mexico's CHIP premiums, if any, apply to families in the higher CHIP income range.
-Because New Mexico's Medicaid covers children up to 240% FPL at no cost, families in CHIP are relatively high-income compared to Medicaid-eligible families.
+New Mexico's Medicaid program does not require co-pays, per HCA.
+Because CHIP-eligible families in New Mexico fall in a higher income band than Medicaid-eligible families, some CHIP cost sharing may apply depending on the child's age and household income.

 Contact HCA at 1-800-283-4465 or visit yes.nm.gov for current premium and copayment amounts.
 Premiums are tied to family income and are substantially lower than private insurance costs.